DCTewi/HelloMod/README.md

 - A Custom Creative Tab
 - English and Chinese Support

-*Recipes is same as minecraft tools.
+*Recipes are same as minecraft tools.

 ## Building